CMPC’S RISK GOVERNANCE

 Empresas CMPC and its subsidiaries are exposed to a series of risks inherent to their businesses.
 CMPC’s Risk Management Program seeks to identify and manage the main risks that may affect the business strategy and objectives.

-The corporate risk management program is audited by various external entities, verifying topics such as governance, methodology, international standards on which the program is based, policy, procedure, and identification and analysis of specific risks.
-The external audits that have been carried out, and consider the review of the risk management program, are regarding ISO 14001, ISO 45001, ISO 50001, and ISO 9001.
+The corporate risk management program is audited by various certified and independent external entities at least annually, verifying topics such as governance, methodology, international standards on which the program is based, policy, procedure, and identification and analysis of specific risks, all under the ISO 31000 framework.
+Over the past two years, the external audits that have been carried out and considered the review of the entire risk management program, are regarding ISO 14001, ISO 45001, ISO 50001, and ISO 9001.

 Both in the processes of product and service development, as well as in the evaluation of projects, risk management topics are considered, mainly to identify those risks that could affect the fulfillment of the established objectives, and thus, determine measures to anticipate such events.